d3li0n/course-project-group_1007/data/README.md

 # **Data**

-### This directory contains all the data for the group project, processed and row.
+### This directory contains all the data for the group project, processed and raw.
 <p>&nbsp;</p>

 # Links